FOSS4GAcademy/GST102FOSS4GLabs/Module 3 Lab/QGIS 2.8/Module 3 Lab.md

 From here, you could save out the selected parcels as a new shapefile.
 To do this you would right-click on the parcel layer and choose Save selection as… You could also open the parcel attribute table and Show Selected Features to examine the attributes of those affected parcels.

-5. Finally you’ll examine the total value of the affected parcels.
+5. Finally you will examine the total value of the affected parcels.
 From the menu bar choose Vector | Analysis Tools | Basic Statistics.

 	1. Select parcels as the Input Vector Layer.
 	2. Check Use only selected features.